⟵ Back to Articles

 Commentary

 Our Sovereign continues: Drinking the water from the glass-dagger poured from the flask-spear is like feeling the pain from the separation-butcher’s knife.
 My Sovereign can live without the water necessary for an average person, but not without the immortal nectar-connection of the 1-Beloved-Friend.
-My Sovereign considers the pangs of separation from the 1-Beloved-Friend to be much more than those from the spear, dagger, or butcher’s knife.
+My Sovereign considers the pangs of separation from the 1-Beloved-Friend much more than those from the spear, dagger, or butcher’s knife.
 The physical wounds are no match for the emotional wounds.
 Do I feel the separation from the 1?
 Do I feel the intensity of the pain?
 How am I quenching my thirst?

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.